SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_CDMR_Task_Manager.md

 # Skyline CDMR Task Manager

-The driver can be used to display and control data on the Skyline Collaboration Platform.
+The connector can be used to display and control data on the Skyline Collaboration Platform.

 ## About